It can be of great benefit for dog owners to know a thing or two about doggy illnesses. We often hear the question, “Do

 The short and simple answer is that yes, dogs do get colds.
 Let’s take a look at some of the most common canine colds and where they come from.

-In actuality, there are a few viruses and even bacteria that end up under the "kennel cough" umbrella.
+In actuality, there are a few viruses and even bacteria that end up under the “kennel cough” umbrella.
 The first most common cause of “kennel cough” is Bordetella bronchiseptica.
-The second is canine parainfluenza virus.
-These infectious organisms infect the trachea and upper bronchi.
+The second is canine para influenza virus.

 Symptoms of Canine Colds

-When dogs catch colds, they exhibit symptoms that look a lot like ours!
+When dogs catch colds, they exhibit similar symptoms to human colds!

 Some of the most noticeable symptoms are stuffy or runny noses, loud breathing caused by congestion, coughing, and red, watery eyes.

 Sneezing is also a common symptom of the canine cold.
 We don’t mean a sneeze here and there, which could be caused by a number of passing irritants.
 Instead, we mean steady or consistent sneezing that lasts for several hours or even days.

 Dogs can also develop a fever and feel achy all over.
 When this occurs, they will be less active and excitable.
 If your pooch doesn’t perk up at the suggestion of a walk or a romp in the backyard, they’re probably feeling pretty lousy.

-What to Do When Your Dog Gets Sick
+What to Do When Your Dog Is Sick

 If the cold seems mild, there are a few things you can do at home to ease their symptoms and speed up their recovery.

 Provide your dog with a balanced diet.
 There are certain amino acids that dogs need to build up strength and to stay healthy.

 Make sure your dog is drinking plenty of water.
 Dogs with infections can run a fever or become dehydrated quickly.
 If she doesn’t seem interested in her water bowl, try offering her crushed ice cubes or lukewarm water and see if that’s more appealing.

 Use a wet cloth to keep her eyes and nose clear.
 All of that runny gunk is uncomfortable!